 - Did you enjoy reading this blog post about drooling cats?
 Here are more articles to help you improve your cat's health:

 Normal Salivation vs. Drooling

-Salivation is absolutely normal in cats.
-It is a reflex (the salivary reflex), just like it is for humans, and it has a number of roles in the body's neurophysiology.
+Salivation is normal in cats.
+It is a reflex (the salivary reflex) like it is for humans, and it has some roles in the body's neurophysiology.

-It is perfectly normal to salivate when you feel the smell of food you like, right?
-And the hungrier you are, the more you salivate more when this happens.
+It is normal to salivate when you feel the smell of food you like, right?
+And the hungrier you are, the more you salivate when this happens.
 It is the same for cats.
-So, if you notice your cat is salivating a bit as you are about to give it its food bowl, then rest assured that they are simply eager to eat.
+So, if you notice your cat is salivating a bit as you are about to give it its food bowl, then rest assured that they are eager to eat.

 What Causes Drooling in Cats?

+Wondering why is your cat drooling?
 Excessive salivation, also called ptyalism appears in two types of situations:

 - When the cat produces too much saliva.